 Matthieu David: Hello, everyone.
 I am Matthieu David, the founder of Daxue consulting and its podcast China marketing podcast, China Paradigm.
-Today I am with Nicolas Clement, who is the founder of Nego Asia, the authority of business negotiation in China.
+Today I am with Nicolas Clement, who is the founder of Nego Asia, the authority of negotiation.
 Two years ago, you founded Nego Asia and represented at the same time Halifax Consulting, which is one of the leading companies in the training area in Europe.
-You are focusing on training business negotiation in China after spending 12 years in the venture capitals in China basically, working in the real estate industry, for a company in touch with other industrial companies, a very big one.
-And the reason why we named this podcast China marketing podcast, China paradigm is that we believe every company now has a China paradigm, whether it’s small, medium or big, there is a Chinese paradigm.
+You are focusing on training negotiation after spending 12 years in the Chinese market basically, working in the real estate industry, working for a company in touch with industrial companies, a very big one.
+And the reason why we named this podcast China paradigm is that we believe every company now has a Chinese paradigm, whether it’s small, medium or big, there is a Chinese paradigm.
 The economy is different.

-The way it works in investment in China is really different.
-And China has 20-25% of the world population and certainly in the coming decade, will become the first world economic power.
-It’s also different in terms of business negotiation in China.
+The way things work in China is really different.
+And China has 20-25% of the world population and certainly in the coming decade, will become the first economic power.
+It’s also different in terms of negotiation.

-Another thing I like to go in depth with you is how different it is and what skills you need to have to succeed in the negotiation with Chinese investors.
+Another thing I like to go in depth with you is how different it is and whatnegotiation skills you need to succeed in China.
 Thank you very much, Nicolas, for being with us.
-The first question would be, I hope I didn’t say anything incorrect, so please feel free to correct me if it is.
-What is the size of your business now?
+The first question will be – I hope I didn’t say anything incorrect, so please feel free to correct me if I did – what is the size of your business now?
 How many clients have you served?
-How many investments in China have you worked on?
-Could you please give us a bit of an idea in terms of development now?
+How many deals have you worked on?
+Could you please give us a bit of an idea of where you are in terms of development now?

-There have been four phases in the business negotiation in China to take the same vocabulary as yours.
-I like to talk about Negotiation 4.0.
-I think you knew negotiation one on one, which was win-lose, how to make the most of any deal, whatever the outcome for the other party, you might call them the used-car salesman negotiation.
+There have been four phases in the negotiation paradigm, to take the same vocabulary like yours, and I like to talk about Negotiation 4.0.
+I think you had negotiation 101, which was win-lose, how to make the most of any deal, whatever the outcome for the other party, you might call that the used-car salesman negotiation.
 Then there was the age of win-win.
-I win, you win, and in the beginning, that worked well in the 80s.
-It was a great idea because it was for rationale actors, and it came from the perspective to have the responsibility for the outcome for the other party as well.
-Then there was, as you mentioned, ‘Start with No,’ which was coined by one of my mentors, the leading, contemporary philosopher of negotiation Jim Camp.
+I win, you win, and in the beginning, that worked well, I mean in the 80s.
+It was a great idea because it was for rational actors and it came from the perspective to have the responsibility of the outcome for the other party as well.
+Then there was, as you mentioned, ‘Start With No’ which was coined by one of my mentors, Jim Camp.

 Nicolas Clement: That is very nice of you.
-Yes, Jim was my coach during the past five years.
-Unfortunately, he passed away a couple of years ago, but his teachings are still with me.
-I think it was Negotiation 3.0, and now the investment in China needs negotiation 4.0, which means for me co-construction of a better future with conversations between real people.
-Emotions must be there.
-Respect for another person must be there, but in the meantime, neurosciences have proved that it is impossible to 100% rush your decision.
+Yes, Jim was my coach for five years.
+Unfortunately, he passed away several years ago, but his teachings are still with me.
+I would call it Negotiation 3.0. and now the world needs Negotiation 4.0, which means for me co-construction of a better future with conversations between real people.
+Meaning: emotions must be there, respect for the other person must be there, but in the meantime, neurosciences have proven that it is impossible to make a 100% rational decision.
 So, you have to take that into account.

-Matthieu David: When you’re talking about the different stages of negotiation, I am interested to know If you identify those stages because the society is changing or the science of negotiation has advanced.
-I feel by what you just say now is because the science of negotiation has advanced with neuroscience.
-But on the other way, you talk about the ’80s when players are rational, which is also a change in a society or maybe it’s more of both.
+Matthieu David: When you’re talking about the different stages of negotiation, I am interested to know If you identify those stages because the society is changing or because the science of negotiation has advanced.
+I feel by what you just said now is because the science of negotiation has advanced with neuroscience.
+But on the other way, you talk about the 80’s when players are rational, which is also a change in a society or maybe it’s both who have changed.

 Nicolas Clement: That’s a very good question.
-Actually, it’s a little bit of both, because of a lot of the valued principles that I use to coach, concert, and teach on business negotiation in China have been around for 2000 years.
-You can find them from the ancient philosophers of negotiation like Socrates, who asks a lot of questions instead of trying to pursue it.
+Actually, it’s a little bit of both, because of a lot of the valid principles that I use to coach, consult, and teach in negotiation have been around for 2000 years.
+And you can find them in the ancient philosophers like asking a lot of questions instead of trying to persuade.
 This has been around for ages.
 You asked a question about the number of negotiations I have coached.
-It’s difficult to say; I can tell you that the largest one last year was 700 million Euros.
+It’s difficult to say; I can tell you that the largest one last year was several hundred million Euros.

 Matthieu David: Wow.
 That’s the thing I wanted to ask you.
-You talked about helping business negotiation in China for getting investment in China, venture capitals in China and so on, but this sounds like a very big deal, several hundred million.
+You talked about helping negotiations for getting investment, venture capitals and so on, but this sounds like a very big deal, several hundred million.
 I want to be very pragmatic and ask you, how do you charge?
-Because it’s very different businesses, to help an entrepreneur in China who is going to raise funds and find investment in China and to help a business that is going to be a 700-million deal.
-How do you work on this?
-Do you take equity from the entrepreneur in China, or would you take a commission from the deal?
+Because it’s very different businesses, to help an entrepreneur who needs to raise money and to help a business with a several-hundred-million deal, how do you work on this?
+Do you take equity from the entrepreneur, or would you take a commission from the deal?
 How do you work?
 How do you charge?

-Nicolas Clement: That’s also an excellent question.
-I will right away use the ‘Start with No’ philosophy by telling you that I am not prepared to answer this in a lot of details.
-However, what I can tell you is of paramount importance is to establish an alignment of interest with the venture capitals in China I work with.
-So, depending on the situation, fees can totally vary along with several fees structures.
+Nicolas Clement: That’s also an excellent question, and I will right away use the ‘Start with No’ philosophy by telling you that I am not prepared to answer this in a lot of detail.
+However, what I can tell you is that what is of paramount importance is to establish an alignment of interests with the people who I am working with.
+So, depending on the situation, this can totally vary along with several fee structures.

 Matthieu David: Understood.
-So, you mentioned in a conversation previously about ancient philosophers of negotiation.
-There is a famous one in China, Sun Tzu, who has been a master of war strategy, not exactly business negotiation in China.
-But one of thing I remember from him is that you need to win before you fight, which is all about business negotiation in China.
+So, you mentioned in the conversation we got previously about ancient philosophers and thinkers about negotiation.
+There is one who is famous in China, Sun Tzu, who has been a master of war strategy, not exactly negotiation.
+But one of thing I remember from the book is to say that you need to win before you fight, which is all about negotiation.
 Don’t fight.
 Don’t go to this very, very hard battlefield and lose the blood of your army.
-You need to win before even you go for your fight.
+You need to win before even you go for a fight.
 What do you take from ancient philosophers of negotiation like Sun Tzu, Machiavelli, and certainly all those I don’t even know?

-Nicolas Clement: There is a problem with the paradigm of business negotiation in China as well.
-Because if you think war exactly as you mentioned, you mean winning over somebody or territory, which is detrimental to the long-term success of business negotiation in China.
-About Sun Tzu, what I would say is that of course, you quote a famous one from the movie ‘Wall Street,’ “Every battle is won before it is ever fought.”
-However, in Sun Tzu, I prefer another one that is totally applicable to the business negotiation in China, which is in ancient times, great warriors started by making themselves invincible then waited for the enemy to be vulnerable.
-So, ‘enemy’ is not the right word you could say, adversary, meaning the people who are on the other side.
-Originally, adversary means the other side of the river, and that’s it at the beginning of the business negotiation in China.
-I am more into the importance of preparation than in the fact that you have to win over the adversary.
-You have to co-construct a better future, even in tough business negotiations in China, and it is all the more important that the negotiation is critical.
-As for Machiavelli, I think it is totally different because he worked more as an affair regarding political power and I would say that this is not 100% relevant to the realm of business negotiations in China.
+So, ‘enemy’ is not the right word you could say ‘adversary’, ‘adversary’ meaning the people who are on the other side.
+Originally, ‘adversary’ means ‘on the other side of the river’, and that’s it in the beginning of the negotiation.
+So, I am more into the importance of preparation than in the fact that you have to win over the adversary.
+You have to co-construct a better future, even in tough negotiations.
+And it is all the more important that the negotiation is critical.
+As for Machiavelli, I think it is totally different because he was more an author regarding power, political power, and I would say that this is not 100% relevant to the realm of negotiation.

 Matthieu David: It’s more about maintaining power and dividing to reign.
 It’s a very different situation, I understand.
-What thinkers of negotiation from the past have initiated this thinking of business negotiations in China?
-I have two levels of questions first, Chinese speaking and secondly, more China-specific.
+What have all the thinkers from the past initiated this thinking of negotiations?
+I have two levels of questions first generally speaking and second, more China-specific.

 Nicolas Clement: What do you say about the two levels of questions?

-Matthieu David: So, thinkers of negotiation like Sun Tzu and Socrates, do you have earlier thinkers of negotiation who were not from the 20th century?
-Which do you think have helped shape the skills and teachings for business negotiations in China?
+Matthieu David: So, thinkers, like we talked about Sun Tzu, you talk about Socrates, do you have other thinkers of negotiation who were not from the 20th century, who you think have helped shape what is negotiation skill and what is negotiation teaching?

 Nicolas Clement: Okay.
 First of all, what do you think of Socrates?